nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/2I3S32Sk8-c/index.md

 ---
 title: What would you advise a scrum team to do in their first 4 weeks?
+description: Kickstart your scrum journey!
+Join Martin Hinshelwood as he shares actionable goals for new scrum teams in their first 4 weeks.
+Embrace agile success!
 date: 2023-03-24
 videoId: 2I3S32Sk8-c
 url: /resources/videos/:slug